mzini/gubs/README.md

 ~~~~

 This results in a term of type `Answer`, an option type that is either `Sat` or `Open`.
-In this example example, the search succeeds:
+In this example, the search succeeds:

 ~~~~
 ghci GUBS> :t r